ThomsenDrake/Roo-Code/README.md

 ### Native Tool Calls

-OpenAI's standard endpoint (internally called `openai-native`), Azure OpenAI, and Anthropic models always rely on native tool calling.
-Select **OpenAI** under **API Provider** in **Settings** to use this endpoint.
+OpenAI's standard endpoint, Azure OpenAI, and Anthropic models always rely on native tool calling.
 Because it enforces native tool calls, you won't see an **Enable native tool calls** checkbox.
 For other providers, native tool calls can be toggled in the settings UI.

 ### Customization